 Indoor growth facilities are seeing an increase in interest for a few reasons.
 The first is the practicality behind their use in supporting rapid population growth.
 With progress made in HVACR and systems capable of cooling and heating extreme external environments, we are now living in areas of the world previously thought uninhabitable.
 This has pushed the boundaries of human living areas and expanded the built environment with fewer limitations.

 Additionally, as the human population rises, so does the need for sustainable food options.
 Perhaps one of the biggest barriers to food production in relation to population growth is the loss of land space to nurture crops large in number and size.
 The process of indoor farming is already in practice in some areas around the world.
 For example, in 2014, Japan’s Mirai Co. partnered with GE Japan to convert a former Sony factory into an indoor growth facility to house garden beds in what they’ve deemed a “plant factory.”
-The concept gained attention as it solves many of the controversial issues associated with traditional farming—the use of pesticides to control pests and bacteria and to ensure the health of the crop, and devastating crop loss caused by harsh weather, pollution, and other factors.
+The concept gained attention as it solves many of the controversial issues associated with traditional farming—the use of pesticides to control pests (check out https://secretpestcontrol.ca/)and bacteria and to ensure the health of the crop, and devastating crop loss caused by harsh weather, pollution, and other factors.
+Efficient pest control services like pelicanpestcontrol.com can help with this.
+Crop loss due to invasion of pests is every farmer’s issue.

 “With more and more U.S. states allowing for the decriminalized use of marijuana and the widespread use of CBD products, there is a sudden increased demand for production.
 As a result, indoor grow facilities for cannabis is one of the fastest-growing verticals we’ve ever seen,” says Pam Duffy, Spark One Solutions, LLC and P.E. licensed engineer serving the HVACR industry for more than 10 years.
 “Many building owners are taking big capital risks to build these facilities, and producing high-quality products requires a precise approach to climate and lighting control.
 Currently, there’s a limited number of organizations in our industry that specialize or even have experience in this area.
 The prediction is that those who are willing to dive head-first into this market will be rewarded for many years to come.”